quanterall/HaskellMaterials/basics/02-composite-datatypes.md

 ]
 ```

-We can see this in action in this snippet where we turn a profile into a presentation string:
+We can see this in action in this snippet where we turn a profile into a string:

 ```haskell
 profileToString :: UserProfile -> String